 Bob Robertson Sportsmanship Pin award – to be awarded by the opposing team to the player that most exemplifies the following characteristics:

-- For the Babe Ruth and Pony divisions the coaches packet will include 19pins.
-For the Inland Northwest Draft division the coaches will receive 16 pins.
+For the Full Team Division, the coaches packet will include 19pins.
+For the Inland Northwest Draft division, the coaches will receive 16 pins.
 These pins are for regular season and City Championships

 THE SPORTSMANSHIP CODE OF SPOKANE INDIANS YOUTH BASEBALL

 Develop a strong, clean, healthy body, mind and soul.

 Develop a strong urge for sportsman-like conduct.